Skip to content

 What Is the Impact of a Tax Lien?

-A tax lien can have a substantial impact on many different areas of your life.
+A state tax lien can have a substantial impact on many different areas of your life.
 First and foremost, a tax lien is yet another debt you have to pay off, which can be quite onerous if you already have substantial debts.
 And unlike some other creditors, it’s quite difficult to renegotiate a lien compared to other kinds of debts.
 This means you could have a lien weighing on you for quite some time.

 Having an active tax lien against you can affect you in other ways as well.
 For instance, if you try to sell your home and you have a tax lien filed against it, the taxing agency is entitled to a portion of the proceeds from the sale.